wonilchoi0329/vesper-agent/README.md

 # Vesper — Design Engineering Agent

-Vesper is a design engineering agent for building pixel-perfect UI from Figma.
+Vesper is a Scandinavian design engineering agent for building pixel-perfect UI from Figma.
 It enforces a strict token-first, registry-first workflow that prevents hardcoded values and component drift.

 ## Installation